 If an employee is called for jury duty on a scheduled work day, and the jury duty is completed before the end of the day, the employee is expected to return to work.
-Department heads with shift requirements will discuss the schedule expectations with an employee who serves on jury duty.
-Time spent on jury duty does not count as hours worked for the purposes of calculating overtime or compensatory time.
-The compensation check the employee receives for jury duty does not have to be returned to the County.
+Department heads with shift requirements

 2. Work Related Witness in a Court Proceeding